 Program Overview

-Hope House offers not only a safe and clean environment, but also an environment free of cultural or language barriers (it is a Deaf-centered environment.)
-These services are provided by Deaf and Hard of Hearing staff members who are not only fluent in American Sign Language (ASL) and competent in Deaf Culture, but are also trained to provide evidenced-based practices to empower Deaf and Hard of Hearing men to learn independent life skills and capitalize on their strengths to address mental health concerns and maintain sobriety.
+DBR services are provided by deaf and hard-of-hearing staff members who are not only fluent in American Sign Language (ASL) and competent in Deaf culture, but are also trained to provide evidence-based practices to empower deaf and hard-of-hearing men to learn independent life skills and capitalize on their strengths to address mental health concerns and maintain sobriety.

 Services that are offered include:

-Hope House also offers outpatient services to both hearing members and Deaf and Hard of Hearing members.
+Hope House also offers outpatient services to both hearing members and deaf and hard-of-hearing members.

 Impact